FCC Says It Was Victim of Cyberattack After John Oliver Show

 On a more serious note, is the Trump Administration now going to call Slashdot Effect an "attack," and if so, how is this not a sign of them ramping up the authoritarianism?

-Re:IOW, the FCC site can't take a good Slashdottin (Score:4, Informative)
+Re:IOW, the FCC site can't take a good Slashdottin (Score:5, Informative)

 Remember when people used to call this phenomenon Slashdot Effect? [wikipedia.org]